 If you want to add a spouse to your coverage because you marry, log in to MyBenefits and select the appropriate change reason within 31 days of the date of your marriage.
-The effective date of coverage is the date of marriage.
+The effective date of coverage, with the exception of Dependent Life-Spouse coverage, is the date of marriage.
+For information about the effective date of Dependent Life-Spouse coverage added due to marriage, see Page 95.
 The required documents can be uploaded through MyBenefits.

-To make the change through your benefits administrator, complete a Notice of Election form and submit it to your benefits administrator, along with a copy of your marriage license, within 31 days of the date of your marriage.
+To make the change through your benefits administrator, complete a Notice of Election and submit it to your benefits administrator, along with a copy of your marriage license, within 31 days of the date of your marriage.

 If you and your eligible dependents are not covered, you may add health, dental and vision coverage for yourself, your existing eligible dependents, your new spouse and new stepchildren within 31 days of the date of your marriage.
 If you add your new spouse or your new stepchildren to your health coverage, you may also change health plans.
 You may add your new spouse or new stepchildren to dental and State Vision Plan coverage.
 A copy of the marriage license is required to cover the new spouse.
 Long-form birth certificates are required for each stepchild you want to cover.
 Marriage also allows a covered subscriber to enroll in or increase Optional Life coverage up to \$50,000 without medical evidence.
-For information about eligibility for Dependent Life - Spouse coverage, including amounts in which a newly eligible spouse may enroll without medical evidence, see the

-Dependent Life Insurance section, which begins on Page 107 in the Life insurance chapter of this guide.
+For information about eligibility for Dependent Life -Spouse coverage, including amounts in which a newly eligible spouse may enroll without medical evidence, see the Dependent Life insurance section, which begins on Page 90 in the Life insurance chapter of this guide.